jogjayr/portfolio/_drafts/5-ways-to-Become-a-Better-Engineer.md

 ---
 layout: post
 category: links
-title: Becoming a better engineer
+title: 5 Ways to Become a Better Engineer
-teaser:
+teaser: 5 things I did in 2013 to level up
 tags:
 ---